Agia Marina – Panagia tou Sinti – Pentalia – Agia Marina Circular Walk

 The walk starts from the church in Agia Marina.

-Follow the steeply descending road just to the left of this sign which will take you to the Xeros Potamos river bed at the bottom of the valley below you.
+Follow the steeply descending road, passing a newly-constructed water fountain on your left after about 3-4 minutes.
+The road will take you to the Xeros Potamos river bed at the bottom of the valley below you.
 There are in fact any number of tracks from Agia Marina down to the valley floor and it doesn’t really matter which one you decide to take – just head for the river bed.
 As you do so you will get fabulous views across the valley and (if you’re interested) see plenty of birds.

 After 35-40 minutes you will reach the river bed near a ford crossing.
 You’ll be able to see – and definitely hear! – a donkey farm just on the other side of the river.